ellenmartin11/lone-GenSEM-MR/Results/Bidirectional Mendelian Randomization Lone and F1.md

 |loneliness |F1      |7.838155e-05    |6.355604e-06   |TRUE                     |0.004177349  |
 |loneliness |F1      |8.288739e-05    |2.007288e-05   |TRUE                     |0.036465     |

-- the 4 remaining SNPs are in the correct causal direction
+- the 4 remaining SNPs are in the correct causal direction and explain more variance in loneliness than in F1

 - MR with Steiger Filtering (very similar to original MR)